vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-07-14-zero-shot-image-classification.markdown

 Initially, each image in a traditional classification model has assigned class labels.
 We input these images into the model along with their respective class labels as the expected outputs.
 Through training, the model's weights are adjusted based on calculated losses.
 Over time, the model learns to distinguish between various images by recognizing distinct features.

 However, zero-shot classification takes this concept further by utilizing two key components: a Text Encoder and an Image Encoder.
-Yes those two small boxes that I described earlier, Now these encoders produce 512-dimensional vectors for both images and text, mapping them to the same vector space.
-This means the 512-dimensional vector of an image of a "cat" would be semantically similar to the vector of a text description like "a photo of a cat".
+Yes those two small boxes that I described earlier, Now these encoders produce n-dimensional vectors for both images and text, mapping them to the same vector space.
+This means the n-dimensional vector of an image of a "cat" would be semantically similar to the vector of a text description like "a photo of a cat".

 By leveraging this shared vector space, zero-shot classification enables the model to classify images into categories it hasn't explicitly seen during training.
 Instead of relying solely on predefined class labels, the model can compare the vector representation of a new image to vector representations of textual descriptions of various categories.